Cinnamon Golden Milk Latte

 - Add milk of choice to a small saucepan over medium high heat.

-- When milk is almost boiling, add turmeric, ginger powder, cinnamon, coconut powder, vanilla, and black pepper to pot and then mix well with a whisk.
+- Combine milk and spices: When the milk is almost boiling, add turmeric, ginger powder, cinnamon, cardamom, nutmeg, coconut powder, vanilla extract, and black pepper to the pan.
+Mix well with a whisk.

 - Take milk off heat and pour into a coffee or tea mug, top with a sprinkle of cinnamon, and enjoy.